 in the past.

 The format that I use here I use universally almost every week.
 I often will start with a friendly “hey,” using the person’s name if I have it, then talk briefly about a personal story or anecdote.
-Next I’ll transition into how that annecdote is actually related to the topic of my article for that week.
+Next, I’ll transition into how that anecdote is actually related to the topic of my article for that week.

 People are easily drawn-in by stories, and people like people who are “real,” so I’ve always figured this was an engaging and practical way to get people to read the newsletter and click the link.

 Right now my open rate is about 40%.
 Compared to the industry standard, that’s about 8x the average.
 I believe this is mainly because I’ve focused hard on writing content that wasn’t “fun.”
 Rather, I chose to focus on creating content that is relevant and solves a problem for them.

 You should develop your own style, but this is what has worked well for me thus far.

 “But what should I blog about, I have no ideas?”

 On principle, think about what the pain points and complaints of your customers are.
 What keeps them up at night?